Whatsapp Icon

 • Avoid Exposure to Harmful Chemicals: Certain chemicals, such as pesticides, benzene, and hair dyes, have been linked to an increased risk of NHL.
 Limiting exposure to these substances, when possible, may help lower your risk.

 • Limit Radiation Exposure: Exposure to high levels of radiation is a known risk factor for developing NHL.
-Take precautions to limit exposure to radiation from medical tests and treatments unless absolutely necessary and always under the advice of a healthcare professional.
+Take precautions to limit exposure to radiation from medical tests and treatments unless necessary and always under the advice of a healthcare professional.

 • Healthy Immune System: Infections and autoimmune diseases have been associated with an increased risk of NHL.
 Leading a lifestyle that supports a strong immune system can be beneficial.
 This includes managing stress, getting enough sleep, and avoiding infections where possible through good hygiene practices and vaccinations.